-Fuel containers will only be carried in open bed of vehicle and secured to prevent spillage during transport.
+Fuel containers will only be carried in open bed of vehicle or vented storage compartment; protected from direct sunlight; and secured to prevent spillage during transport.

 3.7 LIFTING, MANUAL

 NHERI@UTexas official policy prohibits manual lifting of weight over 50 pounds.
 Personnel are provided with OSHA-certified back support belts for weights less than 50 pounds as deemed necessary.